 The Norwegian Lundehund may appear normal, but have a look at their feet.
 These dogs are born with double dew claws, so they have 6 toes on each foot.
 But that's not where the weirdness ends.
 Lundehunds also can turn their heads 180 degrees!

 Many dogs have a strip of hackles along their back that becomes visible when they are angry.
 But this pooch isn't angry.
 He's a Cambodian Razorback, belonging to a group of dogs with similar bumps on their backs called ridgebacks.
 The Cambodian Razorback looks distinct from other ridgebacks because of its natural long hair.

 12. Chow Chow

-The Chow Chow name means "puffy-lion dog" and it's easy to see why.
+The Chow Chow name means "puffy-lion dog" and it's easy to see why they are a favorite among dog owners.
 The Chow Chow is one of the only dog breeds to regularly have a purple-black tongue and lips.
 And that's not all.
 The Chow Chow nose is actually blue or gray, rather than the usual black.

 Another dreadlocked dog, the Puli uses its natural matting hair for insulation and all-weather protection.
 These cords aren't there at birth, though.
 The curly, coarse hair usually doesn't appear until 9 or 12 months.

 This dog is nicknamed the Lion Dog because of a popular breed haircut.
 However, in a survey done of Lowchen owners, only 35% actually keep this odd haircut.
 But it's still weird enough to include in our list.
 Look familiar?
 The Lowchen is a part of the common Bichon group of dogs.